dongbo-BUAA-VR/Pointfilter/README.md

 ```

 ## Train
-Use the script `train.py` to train a model in the our dataset:
+Use the script `train.py` to train a model in the our dataset (the re-trained model will be saved at `./Summary/Train`):
 ``` bash
 cd Pointfilter
 python train.py